 As for many other successful fixed mindset people, Skilling and Iacocca believed their talents made them superior to others by birthright.

-Relationships is another extremely interesting realm to explore how the two different mindsets leads to very different experiences.
+Relationships are another extremely interesting realm to explore how the two different mindsets lead to very different experiences.

-Carol Dweck reminds us that fixed mindset people perceive rejections as reflection of their flawed personality.
+Carol Dweck reminds us that fixed mindset people perceive rejections as a reflection of their flawed personality.

 It’s a very painful rejection that hurts them at the core of who they are, so they can lash out when rejected and can sometimes plot revenge.